 - You each own 25% of the company

-Every share you issue must be assigned a nominal value, which is usually £1.
-This is the sum that shareholders agree to pay for their shares when they are issued.
-The nominal value of your shares determines your ‘limited liability’, which is the amount that you’re legally required to contribute if the company cannot pay its debts.
+Every share you issue must be assigned a nominal value, usually £1.
+This is the sum that shareholders agree to pay for their shares at the time of their issue.
+The nominal value of your shares determines your ‘limited liability’.
+You must legally contribute this amount per share if the company becomes insolvent and can’t pay its debts.

 Bear this in mind when choosing how many shares to issue.
-If you were to issue £10,000 shares, for example, you would liable for up to £10,000 if the company couldn’t pay its creditors.
+For example, if you issued 10,000 shares with a nominal value of £1, the shareholders would be collectively liable for up to £10,000 if the company could not pay its creditors.
 For this reason, it’s best to avoid issuing significantly more shares than you need.

 I build 10 million shares, me 6million and my brother 4million, each share is 1 pound, is will impact any thing in taxes because it is huge number?